 Canada (0-0) vs. Serbia (0-0)

-Where to watch: Fans in Canada can catch all of the action live on CBC and streaming live on CBC Gem.
+Where to watch: Fans in Canada can catch all of the action in Australia live on Sportsnet.